So you need to come up with a routine, and you have no idea where to start?!

 This is just an example of how to put together a routine!
 As you progress, you will create new processes for developing routines.
 Not every process is the same.
 This article was created to give you a framework.

 Let’s get some terms down first.
 Combos are a combination of 2 or more moves.
 For example, chair spin into front hook is a combo.
-Transitions are the things you do in-between your tricks and combos.
-For example, a sexy body roll.
+Transitions are the things you do in-between your tricks and combos, OR something that connects 2 moves.

 Step 2.
 Pick 5 transitions and 5 pieces of floorwork.
 The floorwork can include ways to transition to-from the pole and floor.